 Elsevier has established a funding body agreement with Parkinson's UK to help authors publishing in Elsevier journals comply and to facilitate a successful implementation of their policy.
 Details about how to comply are outlined below:

 Parkinson's UK requires an electronic copy of any research papers that have been accepted for publication in a peer-reviewed journal, and are supported in whole or in part by Parkinson's UK funding, to be made available through PubMed Central (PMC) and Europe PubMed Central as soon as possible and at least within six months of publication.
 Authors can comply with Parkinson's UK open access policy by publishing gold open access in either an Elsevier Open Access Journal or in a subscription journal which supports open access publishing.
+This includes journals published by The Lancet.

 Gold open access